-Power banks can be defined as portable batteries that use circuitry to control any power in and power out.
+Power banks, sometimes speed as powerbanks, can be defined as portable batteries that use circuitry to control any power in and power out.
 They can charged up using a USB charger when power is available, and then used to charge battery powered items like mobile phones and a host of other devices that would normally use a USB charger.

 The name power bank can be likened to a financial bank where funds can be deposited, stored, and withdrawn when needed.
 These items are also often referred to as portable chargers, as they can charge items like mobile phones without the need to be connected to the mains during charging, although they will need to be charged, and this normally requires a mains charger.